hubleto/developer/book/content/pages/ui-components/form-component.md

 ></TablePersons>
 ```

+*Example of a Table component inside a Form component*

 ### Description prop of a Table component

 The `description` prop similarly describes the table as the `tableDescribe()` method of the Model classes.
 See the example above.